St Francis Property OwnersWhy an SRA?

 - Properties outside the demarcated area

 - Any property owner who meets the exemption criteria

 ?
 SAVING ST FRANCIS CAMPAIGN FUNDING STRATEGY ?

 - Appeal for donations from property owners

-- Establishing a SRA to raise a Levy
+- An SRA was declared to raise a Levy

 - Seeking Corporate Social Responsibility Investment for the upliftment of Sea Vista Township